 “The fact that he waited over two months for a scan meant that by the time he finally had an MRI and received an accurate diagnosis, his cancer had become more advanced and spread to his lungs.

 “Cancer does not care if there is a global pandemic.
 It is vital that patients have access to the urgent diagnostics and treatment they need.
 Seriously unwell patients should never have to beg for scans.

 “The priority now is to find out what happened in Sherwin’s case and to work with the hospital involved to really understand what went wrong.
-Sherwin’s overriding concern is that whatever went wrong for him does not happen to anyone else.
+Sherwin’s overriding concern was always that whatever went wrong for him does not happen to anyone else.
 Clearly, urgent change is needed in the healthcare sector to improve patient safety, save lives and prevent tragedies like this from happening to others.”